mustafaa7med/Salaries-Trends-Analysis/README.md

-# San Francisco Governmental Based Jobs Salaries
+# San Francisco Governmental-Based Jobs Salaries
 ## Understanding how salaries are in the government of San Francisco and how it differs.

-With many states in the US being kinda different from each other especially in terms of salaries, I was courios to analyize the county of California and in particular a governmental based jobs.
+With many states in the US being kinda different from each other, especially in terms of salaries, I was curious to analyze the county of California and in particular governmental-based jobs.

 ### Questions answered in this project